 Controlled burns, also known as prescribed burns, are intentionally and strategically set in an area to accomplish specific goals.
 These can range from a few acres to a few hundred acres and work to:

 - Reduce the risk of wildfires.

 - Provide acres of quality habitat and forage for wildlife.

 Are Controlled Burns Legal?

-Controlled burns are legal and used by various federal and nongovernmental agencies.
+Controlled burns are legal and used by various federal and nongovernmental agencies, as well as private landowners.
 In the United States, there are over 10 million acres of land burned each year.
-The Pennsylvania Legislature passed the Prescribed Burning Practices Act in 2009 which established standards under which a controlled burn can be used.
+Each state sets guidelines for when and how a controlled burn can be conducted.
+For example, the Pennsylvania Legislature passed the Prescribed Burning Practices Act in 2009 which established standards under which a controlled burn can be used.
 These standards note two important requirements to follow: